erobwen/causality/README.md

 Causality.repeat( repeaterActions, {dependentOnParent: true});
 ```

-`obj.observe(listener)` has been replaced with a single `obj.onChange` listener.
-Enable events with config `{emitEvents:true, sendEventsToObjects: true}`.
+`obj.observe(listener)` has been replaced with a single `obj.onChange` callback.
+Enable events with config `{sendEventsToObjects: true}`.
 It is also possible to globaly observe events by setting onEventGlobal in the configuration.

 You can also intercept reading and writing to any object in the world by setting onReadGlobal and onWriteGlobal in the configuration.
 That can be useful for security features.